haggj/masters-thesis/draft/draft.md

   'data': b'' # AEAD-encrypted log.
 Needs to be decrypted with k.
 The decrypted data needs to be signed by the monitor.
   'key': b'' # KEM-encrypted key k.
 This is signed by owner, if this is a shared log.
 This is signed by monitor, if this is not a shared log.
 Needs to be decrypted with private key of user.
   'owner': b'' # owner of the log
-  'monitor' : b'' # monitor who created the log

 }
 ```

 Create Access log:
+  - POST: access-log
   - Access: Monitor user
-  - Input: AEAD-encrypted log, monitor, owner, KEM-encrypted key
+  - Input: AEAD-encrypted log, owner, KEM-encrypted key (monitor -> owner)
   - Operation: Stores the log for the given owner

 Get Access log:
+  - RETRIEVE: access-log
   - Access: Authenticated user
   - Input: Authenticated user
   - Operation: Looks up access logs for the authenticated user and returns it
-  - Output: List of encrypted logs
+  - Output: List of encrypted logs (including encrypted key)

 Update Access log:
+ - PATCH: access-log/{uuid}
  - Access: Authenticated user is owner of log
- - Input: updated AEAD-encrypted log, KEM-encrypted key
+ - Input: updated AEAD-encrypted log, KEM-encrypted key (owner -> owner)
- - Operation: updates the AEAD-encrypted log and the KEM-encrypted key (monitor and owner can not be changed)
+ - Operation: updates the AEAD-encrypted log and the KEM-encrypted key (owner can not be changed)

 Share access log:
+- POST: access-log/{uuid}/share
 - Access: Authenticated user is owner of log
-- Input: share target, KEM-encrypted key for share target
+- Input: uuid of log, share target, KEM-encrypted key (owner -> target)
-- Operation: Stores the sharing information: Share target can has access to the access log and has an KEM-encrypted key for the log (sharedLogs table)
+- Operation: Stores the sharing information: Share target can have access to the access log and has an KEM-encrypted key for the log (sharedLogs table)

 Get Shared Access log:
+- GET: shared-log
 - Access: Authenticated user
 - Input: Authenticated user
-- Operation: Look up shared logs table and returns all shared logs
+- Operation: Look up shared logs table.
+Associates the related AEAD-encrypted log.
 - Output: List of shared encrypted logs

+Security implications:
+- Malicious server might:
+  - **delete any logs (still better than before, because he does not know what exactly is deleted)**
+  - **delete any shared keys (e.g. prevent a user from accessing shared logs)**
+  - insert/modify faked shared keys, which are singed and encrypted correctly.
+However this can be detected by honest users, which needs to check if the sender of the shared key is specified as target in the log itself (sender shared key == target within the log).
+Only if the server has access to either the private signing key of the sender or the private decryption key of the receiver it can compromise authenticity or confidentiality.
+  - insert/modify logs in the logs table.
+However, this is encrypted data.
+This will also be noticed by honest users because the AEAD-encrypted data is integrity protected.
+Only way for the server to do this successfully is by having access to the sharedKey.
+This compromises all: Authenticity, confidentiality and integrity of the AEAD-encryption.
+However, the integrity of the log itself can not be broken, since it is still signed by the monitor.
+Only if the server has access to the sharedKey and a valid signing key of a monitor it can forge arbitrary logs.
+   - **create a lot of invalid data for users, which leads to a big computational overhead if the user logs in**

+- Malicious user, who is owner of a log might
+   - insert a forged log and share it with other users.
+However this can be detected by honest users when they check the signature of the log.
+A user can only forge a log successfully, if it has access to the signing key of a monitor
+   - destroy his own logs, because he can update his logs.
+There is no rationale for doing so, because the whole system is about providing the user with this log information.
+   - **create a lot of invalid data for users, which leads to a big computational overhead if the user logs in**

+- Malicious user, who does not own a log:
+  - can not write any data into the system
+  - only retrieves sharedLogs, which belong to him
+  - retrieves arbitrary logs, but can not read the content unless he has access to the sharedKey

+- Malicious user, who does not own a log but who cooperates with the API-server:
+  - **create a lot of invalid data for users, which leads to a big computational overhead if the user logs in**

 **Database setup:**